Verse for the Day

 Wednessday Morning - 10AM

-The church bells will be rung on the above dates between the times listed in brackets.
+The church bells will be rung on the above dates.

 Princess Pocahontas was a native American who, in the year 1607, intervened to save the life of pioneer Captain John Smith.
 She became the first of her nation to convert to Christianity.
 Later, she married an Englishman, John Rolfe, and left her home in Virginia to travel to England.